-The Nebraska State Bar Foundation has been designated as the State Center for Law-Related Education in Nebraska by Youth for Justice, a cooperative program supported by the Office of Juvenile Justice and Delinquency Prevention of the United States Department of Justice.
-The Foundation sponsors the Nebraska High School Mock Trial Project, Reaching the Age of Majority booklet, and various Law Day celebration activities as wells as newly emerging LRE programs and projects.
+The Nebraska State Bar Foundation, through its State Center for Law-Related Education, sponsors the Nebraska High School Mock Trial Project, Reaching the Age of Majority booklet, and various Law Day celebration activities as wells as newly emerging LRE programs and projects.

 |Age of Majority Booklet

 ||- impressing upon thousands of students annually their rights and responsibilities as adults in a free society

 A committee of attorneys, college professors, government agency personnel, and others annually review this free booklet.
 Volunteer lawyers also make classroom presentations.